macrolit/record-keeper/README.md

 ## Why only PKM's?
 (Personal Knowledge Managers)

+The project is not locked down to note-taking or archival centric workflows.
-The project initially ships with a focused intended use for note-taking centric use-cases.
+However, it initially ships with a strong intended focus for yaml-markdown centric use-cases.
+Support for other parsing mechanisms can be easily integrated, such as JSON metadata support or platform migration/automation using tools like N8N.

-However since of it's modular agnosticism, the same workflow can also be realistically utilized for the following use cases:
+Since of it's modular agnosticism, the same workflow can also be realistically utilized for the following use cases:

 - Direct image-to-text bulk automation
 - File-type generation
 - Any combination of format-to-format file conversions
 - Global multimedia interpretation and transcription engines
 - Sortcut adaptations for live LLM completions for text editing
+- Account/platform migration

 >  "The missing link between website exports, knowledge management tools, categorization and